 Professor of Professional Practice

-Dr. Longo is Professor of Professional Practice in the Finance & Economics Department at Rutgers Business School, and Chief Investment Officer and Portfolio Manager for Beacon Trust, a registered investment advisor with $2.3 billion under management.
+Dr. Longo is a Professor of Professional Practice in the Finance & Economics Department at Rutgers Business School, and Chief Investment Officer and Portfolio Manager for Beacon Trust, a registered investment advisor with approximately $4 billion under management.
 At Beacon, he is part of a team that manages a series of mutual funds and separately managed accounts.
 Beacon is a subsidiary of Provident Financial Services (NYSE: PFS), founded in 1839.
-Dr. Longo is also a Visiting Professor of Finance at EMBA Global – the joint international Executive MBA Program of Columbia University, London Business School and The University of Hong Kong.
+Dr. Longo is also a Visiting Professor of Finance at EMBA Global Asia – the joint international Executive MBA Program of Columbia University, London Business School, and The University of Hong Kong.
 He is the bestselling author of The Art of Investing: Lessons from History’s Greatest Traders, published by TheGreatCourses.com.
-(The book peaked as the 26th bestselling book out of roughly 200,000 titles on Audible.com).
+(The book peaked as the 26th bestselling book out of roughly 200,000 titles on Audible.com) and Buffett’s Tips: A Guide to Financial Literacy and Life (Wiley, 2020).
 He has won a total of four awards for teaching and research excellence at Rutgers Business School.

-Dr. Longo has appeared on CNBC, Bloomberg TV, Bloomberg Radio, Fox Business, BBC World, wsj.com (video), GreatInvetors.tv, The (Ron) Insana Quotient and several other programs.
-He has been quoted in The Wall Street Journal, Barron’s, The New York Times, Thomson Reuters, Dow Jones MarketWatch, U.S. News & World Report, CNBC.com, The Chicago Tribune, The Star Ledger, Hedge Fund Alert, FundFire, and dozens of other periodicals.
+Dr. Longo has appeared on CNBC, Bloomberg TV, Bloomberg Radio, ABC News, Fox Business, BBC World, wsj.com (video), GreatInvestors.tv, The (Ron) Insana Quotient, and several other programs.
+He has been quoted in The Wall Street Journal, Barron’s, The New York Times, Los Angeles Times, Thomson Reuters, Dow Jones MarketWatch, U.S. News & World Report, CNBC.com, The Harvard Crimson, The Chicago Tribune, Yahoo!
+Finance, Business Insider, The Star-Ledger, Hedge Fund Alert, FundFire, and dozens of other periodicals.
 He led Rutgers students to a personal visit with Warren Buffett in Omaha, Nebraska on four separate occasions.
 Previously, he was a Vice President at Merrill Lynch & Co., Inc. and served on the Advisory Board of Bloomberg’s educational subsidiary, The Bloomberg Institute.

 Visit Dr. Longo's Wikipedia page for more information.